Mina'i ware: Context

-Though luxurious considered as pottery, the new Persian lustre and mina'i wares may have represented a cost-saving alternative for vessels using precious metals, either in solid form or as inlays on brass or bronze.
-As early as 1100 the economy of the Seljuk empire was weakening and silver in short supply.
+Though luxurious and considered pottery, the new Persian lustre and mina'i wares may have represented a cost-saving alternative for vessels using precious metals, either in solid form or as inlays on brass or bronze.
+As early as 1100, the economy of the Seljuk Empire was weakening, and silver was in short supply.

-Lustreware was not a new technique; it had been used in the Arabic-speaking world for some centuries, but was new to Persia.
+Lustreware was not a new technique; it had been used in the Arabic-speaking world for centuries, but was new to Persia.
 Its spread there has been connected to a flight of potters from Fustat (Cairo) during the turbulent collapse of Fatimid Egypt around 1160.
-Since the shapes in Persian lustreware are traditional local ones, it is likely the refugee artisans were mostly pottery painters rather than potters.
+Since the shapes in Persian lustreware are traditionally local, the refugee artisans likely were mostly pottery painters rather than potters.
 Lustreware painting styles can be connected to earlier ones in Arabic-speaking lands in a way that is not possible for mina'i ware, whose style, and possibly artists, are normally taken to be drawn from manuscript painting.
-It is even more clear to scholars that lustreware production was concentrated in Kashan than it is for mina'i ware.
+It is even clearer to scholars that lustreware production was concentrated in Kashan than for mina'i ware.

-The mina'i style was soon being copied in other parts of the Seljuk empire, especially Syria.
-But the makers did not know the secrets of the overglaze technique and used underglaze painting instead.
+The mina'i style was soon copied in other parts of the Seljuk empire, especially Syria.
+However, the makers did not know the secrets of the overglaze technique and used underglaze painting instead.
 The secrets of lustreware at least may have been held by a small number of families in Kashan.
 The later Persian mīnākārī style was and is enamel on a metal base, practiced from the 18th century to the present.